Schwarzen/colormydesktop/API.md

 3. Configuration Schema (The "Partial Contract")
-The structure of the .scss files stored in ~/.local/share/Color-My-Gnome/scss/ is part of the Public API.
+The structure of the .scss files stored in ~/.local/share/Color-My-Desktop/scss/ is part of the Public API.

     Stable Variables: $primary, $secondary, $tertiary, $text, $topbar-color, $clock-color, $nautilus-main, $nautilus-secondary.
     Stability Guarantee: Renaming these variables is considered a breaking change.
 Adding new variables to the partial file is considered a backward-compatible addition.

 4. Developer Hooks (Internal API)
-The interaction between lib_gui.py and color-my-gnome.sh is considered an Internal API.
+The interaction between lib_gui.py and color-my-desktop.sh is considered an Internal API.
 While it is comprehensive, it is subject to change without notice in the 0.x.x phase to facilitate rapid development.